Olaudo/Olaudo/README.md

 ============================================================================================================

-AI & ML Enthusiast.
+✨AI & ML Enthusiast.
 Student Leader.
-Archer
+Archer✨
 ------------------------------------------

 I'm Ola.
 I'm passionate about AI and robotics.
 Imagine designing machines that think and act with precision—whether it's fine-tuning machine learning models or crafting robots with advanced vision systems, every project fuels my curiosity and determination!
 In between coding sessions and lab experiments, I enjoy archery.
 I find the discipline and focus required oddly mirror my approach to engineering—each shot and line of code aiming for perfection.